top of page

 Family therapy might explore uncomfortable topics and dig into the roots of emotional conflicts in a group dynamic.
 As such, it can be a difficult and sometimes upsetting journey for many families.
 As past conflicts or unhealthy behaviour patterns are brought up, families might feel like the dynamics are worsening compared to the start of family therapy.

-It’s essential for family members to keep in mind that family therapists are highly-trained professionals who are there to help.
-Working through conflicts, opening old wounds, and experiencing intense emotions are all part of the process and they have to trust both the professional and the time-tested therapy methods used to fix problematic behaviours and ultimately strengthen the family unit.
+It is essential for family members to keep in mind that family therapists are highly-trained professionals who are there to help.
+Working through conflicts, opening old wounds, and experiencing intense emotions are all part of the process of systemic therapy.
+Families have to trust both the professional and the time-tested therapy methods used to fix problematic behaviours and ultimately strengthen the family unit and improve overall family functioning.

 Benefits of Family Therapy